amandalynnelliott/amandalynnelliott.github.io-dev/README.md

 ### JavaScript

+- `gridzy.min.js` --- For displaying multiple images in a dynamic grid that automatically resizes them, like for an art portfolio.
 - `jquery-3.1.1.min.js`
-- `jquery-magnific-popup.min.js` --- For Maginific Popup, which is used to allow images to enlarge with lightbox when clicked, and for adding image gallery functionality.
+- `jquery-magnific-popup.min.js` --- For Magnific Popup, which is used to allow images to enlarge with lightbox when clicked, and for adding image gallery functionality.
 - `lunr.min.js` --- For search functionality.
 - `popup.js` --- Controls made from Magnific Popup, including images galleries.
 - `search.js`